jasonpaulso/VectorCode/docs/cli.md

 ## Installation

+> The CLI supports Python 3.11~3.13.
+You may also need a fairly recent c++/rust compiler because the core components of the vector database (ChromaDB) contains c++ and rust code.

-After 0.1.3, the CLI supports Python 3.11~3.13.
-The recommended way of installation is through [`pipx`](https://pipx.pypa.io/stable/), which will create a virtual environment for the package itself that doesn't mess up with your system Python or project-local virtual environments.
+The recommended way of
+installation is through [`pipx`](https://pipx.pypa.io/stable/), which will create a virtual environment for the package itself that doesn't mess up with your system Python or project-local virtual environments.